 Note: If you use Google maps to navigate, it will send you via the highway A75, which is not quite picturesque for a road trip

 You can visit there the local museum (Musée de Millau et des Grands Causses), the Church Notre-Dame-de-l’Espinasse, and the Gallo-Roman archaeological site La Graufesenque.
 For some beautiful views over the town, climb the Belfry, or the Square Tower of the Kings of Aragon (Beffroi de Millau – Tour des Rois d’Aragon).
-If you decide to stay longer in Millau, you can do some paragliding form the nearby hills.
+If you decide to stay longer in Millau, you can do some paragliding from the nearby hills.

 The last stop on day 1 from this itinerary is the super tiny, but irresistibly cute village of Peyre.
 For a reason it has be included in the official list of the Most Beautiful Villages in France.
 The name of the village in Occitan language means ‘stone’ and indeed the village is literally glued to the cliffs using them as a back wall for most of the buildings.
 This type of villages are called ‘troglodyte’ in French, which can loosely be translated as ‘semi-cave dwellings’ in English.
 There are quite a few of these in the region.
 From Peyre there’s a very beautiful view to the viaduct of Millau.